thoughtspot/thoughtspot.github.io/_admin/data-modeling/add-expert.md

 To add an expert to a data source:

 1. Let the expert(s) know to expect user questions to start coming their way in email.
-   If your expert(s) don't have an email in ThoughtSpot, they will need to [check in ThoughtSpot for requested answers]({{ site.baseurl }}/end-user/search/answer-expert-question.html).
+   If your expert(s) don't have an email in ThoughtSpot, they must [check in ThoughtSpot for requested answers]({{ site.baseurl }}/end-user/search/answer-expert-question.html).

 2. Click on the name of the worksheet or table from the **Data** page.